HenryHST/ha-chronyd/README.md

 ### From a Local command line

-Using the vars file in this git repo, you can update any of the variables to reflect your environment.
+Using the vars file in this Git repository, you can update any of the variables to reflect your environment.
 Once updated, simply execute the build then run scripts.

 ```